finn-stainton/finn-stainton.github.io/docs/Second-Brain/Computer-Science/Software-Development/Programming-Langauges-and-Frameworks/Swift.md

 ```
 Nearly all characters can be used as names except reserved word (without a backtick)

-Constant's values can not be changed after being set.
+Constant's values can not be changed after being set (Immutable).

+Must be initialised unless it optional value

+? = nil

 ### Types